uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 2.0.2
+## What's new in 2.0.3

-URI Modern 2.0.2 is bug fix release.
+URI Modern 2.0.3 is bug fix release.

-* Removes border radius from [Component Library](https://github.com/uriweb/uri-component-library) heroes formatted as super and fullwidth
+* Whitelists reusable blocks in the Block Editor
-* Fixes an issue that prevented the Classic Editor from displaying button icons properly
+* Fixes an issue that caused the interface to freeze when fully deleting paragraph content in the Block Editor
-* Fixes an issue that caused the Block Editor reordering controls to appear under the admin sidebar menu
+* Fixes an issue that prevented an admin script from enqueuing
-* Whitelists the [Gravity Forms](https://www.gravityforms.com) Gutenberg block
-* Other minor fixes
 * Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/185/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/188/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?